jamesphare/nypd_allegations/NYPD.md

 ![](NYPD_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

 The same pattern of misconduct holds whether the officer in question is a man or a woman.
-Men receive many, many more complaints overall but whether this is out of proportion to their numbers on the force during this time period would require a different data set to determine.
+Men commit many, many more acts of misconduct overall but whether this is out of proportion to their numbers on the force during this time period would require a different data set to determine.

 The data analyzed here are limited and partial, but they corroborate what Black New Yorkers, other New Yorkers of color, and their white